Corporate Transparency Act: Understanding Your Obligation

 One key aspect that entities need to be aware of is the penalties associated with non-compliance for both new and existing entities.
 Fines for failing to file the necessary statements with the Financial Crimes Enforcement Network (FinCEN) can be substantial ($500 a day up to $10,000, and up to 2 years in jail).

-For NEW entities, formed as of January 1, 2024, you will have 30 days to report.
+For NEW entities, formed after of January 1, 2024, you will have 30 days to report from the date of filing their new entity.

 Not only can this impact your company’s financial health, but it can also lead to legal consequences for those involved in your business.
 Therefore, compliance is not just a matter of good practice; it’s a way to protect your LLC from unnecessary penalties and potential legal troubles.